Chihuahua City: History

-It has been said that the name derives from the Nahuatl language, meaning "between two waters"; other accepted definitions are "place of the holed-rock" or from Tarahumara, "dry and sandy place".
+It has been said that the name derives from the Nahuatl language, meaning "between two waters"; other accepted definitions are "place of the holed-rock" or from Rarámuri, "dry and sandy place".
 The name itself is older than the Spanish conquest of Mexico.
 The city was founded on October 12, 1709, by Blas Cano de los Rios and Antonio Deza y Ulloa, a Spanish explorer, as El Real de Minas de San Francisco de Cuéllar.
 Don Ildefonso de Irigoyen donated the land for the city foundation.
-The town was erected a Villa in 1718 (or 1715) with the name of San Felipe el Real de Chihuahua, and the name was shortened in 1823.
+The town was raised to the status of Villa in 1718 (or 1715) with the name of San Felipe el Real de Chihuahua, and the name was shortened in 1823.

 The location was chosen because it is the intersection of the rivers Chuviscar and Sacramento.
 It is also the midpoint between the Río Bravo del Norte (Rio Grande) and the then-important mining city of Hidalgo del Parral.
-For much of the 18th century, Chihuahua served as the de facto capital of Nueva Vizcaya because most governors preferred to reside there rather than in Durango, the capital of the province at that time.
+For much of the 18th century, Chihuahua served as the de facto capital of Nueva Vizcaya because most governors preferred to reside there rather than in Durango, the official capital of the province at that time.

 Just as in other parts of Northern Mexico, Roman Catholic missionaries were an important influence during the colonial era, and the city became a meeting point for missionaries heading to and from the 'sierra', the mountainous region in western Chihuahua State where the native Tarahumara still live.

 During the War of Independence, the city saw little action.
 However, it was in Chihuahua where Miguel Hidalgo, considered the Father of the Country, was held prisoner in the Federal Palace of Chihuahua and executed in 1811 at the nearby Government Palace by the Spaniards.

 During the Mexican–American War, Chihuahua fell to U.S. forces in 1847, after the Mexican Army was defeated at the Battle of the Sacramento, 15 mi north of the city.

 During the French invasion, President Benito Juárez made the city the seat of his government-in-exile from 1864 to 1867.
 During the presidency of Porfirio Díaz the city experienced explosive growth and became one of the most important cities in Mexico.
 The city became the seat for important banks and wealthy families.